-Posted on a notice within the display, Banksy explains the reasoning behind his showroom in a bit more detail.
+Posted on a notice within the display, Banksy explains the reasoning behind Gross Domestic Product in a bit more detail.
 “This shop has come about as a result of legal action” he says.
 “A greeting cards company are trying to seize legal custody of the name Banksy from the artist, who has been advised the best way to prevent this is to sell his own brand of merchandise.”

-There are also some recognisable works previously only seen on the street or on previous outings.
+There are also some recognisable works.
+These had previously only seen on the street or during previous outings.
 His French refugee girl which first appeared in Paris covering up swastikas now reappears in a makeshift window with corrugated iron curtains.
 In another window his clocks with scurrying rats first made a stir in New York.
 The fireplace meanwhile and his flying ducks which are actually drones are from his Walled Off Hotel in Bethlehem.

 The company believed to be at the heart of Banksy’s legal action is a greeting cards outfit called ‘Full Colour Black‘.
 They in turn have issued an angry statement denouncing the artists claims.
 “Don’t be fooled folks.
 See through the slick PR” they state in their opening line.
 Adding later on “We are not corporate… we sell greetings cards from our home.
 It is ENTIRELY untrue that we are attempting to “take custody” of his name”.
 This line has been invented by his Corporate Lawyers to try and gain sympathy from you.
 He’s made this up!!! “